AzouKr/sqlite-gui-node/README.md

 | db       | `sqlite3.Database` | The file of your SQLite database.                                        |
 | port     | number             | (Optional) The port on which the GUI server will run.
 Default is `8080`. |

+## Features

+### 1. CRUD Operations

+Perform Create, Read, Update, and Delete operations on your SQLite databases with ease.
+Our GUI simplifies the process, making database management straightforward and efficient.

+- **Create**: Add new records to your database tables.
+- **Read**: Retrieve and view data from your database.
+- **Update**: Modify existing records.
+- **Delete**: Remove records from your database.

+### 2. Write Custom Queries

+Unleash the full power of SQL by writing your own custom queries, our GUI supports it all.

+### 3. Save Custom Queries

+Save your frequently used custom queries for quick access and reuse.
+This feature helps you streamline your workflow by keeping your important queries organized and readily available.

+### 4. Generate Query Code Using GUI

+Generate query code directly from the GUI, saving you time and reducing the risk of syntax errors.
+Simply design your query using our intuitive interface, and let the GUI generate the corresponding SQL code for you.

 ## Updating the Package

 To update `sqlite-gui-node` to the latest version, you can run: